jhchang903/SelfDrivingCar/C1_Final_Vehicle_Control/README.md

 The vehicle needs to reach these waypoints at certain desired speeds, so both longitudinal and lateral control will be required.

 ### Longitudinal Control
-This project use PID for longitudinal control.\
+This project uses PID for longitudinal control.\
 The value of throttle input is presented in percentage.\
 No brake control in this project.

 ### Lateral Control
-This project apply Pure Pursuit for lateral control.\
+This project applies Pure Pursuit for lateral control.\
 The steering angle is within the range from -1.22 to 1.22 (rad)

 ## Result